Marcia Rodd

-Marcia Rodd is an American actress, singer, and director.
+Marcia Rodd (July 8, 1938 – December 27, 2025) was an American actress, singer and director.
 After studying theatre at Northwestern University, she moved to New York City and began a successful career as a stage actress.

-She was nominated for the Tony Award for Best Actress in a Musical in 1973 for her performance in the musical Shelter.
+Rodd was nominated for the Tony Award for Best Actress in a Musical in 1973 for her performance in the musical Shelter.
 In 1964, she starred as Dorothy Gale in a televised production of The Wizard of Oz.
 She made her film debut in Alan Arkin's 1971 film Little Murders, and received acclaim for her role as Portland Angel in Jonathan Demme's Handle with Care (1977).
 In 1969, she originated the role of Bobbi in Neil Simon's Last of the Red Hot Lovers.

 Early years

-She is the daughter of Charles and Rosetta (née Thran) Rodd.
+Rodd was born in Lyons, Kansas, on July 8, 1938.
+She was the daughter of Charles and Rosetta (née Thran) Rodd.
 Her father was an oil company executive.
 She has a brother, Stephen Rodd, a lawyer, and a sister, Barbara.
 For most of her youth, Rodd and her family lived in Tulsa.
 They moved to Wichita in time for her to attend East High School for her senior year.
 She also worked part-time at a store.
 She studied drama at Northwestern University, under the tutelage of Alvina Krause.
-She married Dale Hagen and followed him to New Haven, Connecticut where he enrolled in Yale Law School. and she performed in Yale Repertory Theatre.
+She married Dale Hagen and followed him to New Haven, Connecticut where he enrolled in Yale Law School and she performed in Yale Repertory Theatre.
 The couple then moved to New York City.